 - Register with Selective Service if the student is male and over the age of 17.

-- Have a high school diploma (includes home schooling) or GED.
-(If graduated from a foreign high school, the diploma must be evaluated from a company that has a membership in National Association of Credential Evaluation Services and be the equivalent to a US high school diploma.)
+- Have a high school diploma (includes homeschooling) or GED.
+(If graduated from a foreign high school, the diploma must be evaluated from a company that has a membership with the National Association of Credential Evaluation Services and be the equivalent to a US high school diploma.)

 - Enroll in an eligible program as a regular student seeking a degree or certificate.
 [Not all programs offered at Central Ohio Technical College (COTC) are eligible for financial aid.]

-Satisfactory Academic Progress standards set by the Office of Financial Aid.
+- Maintain Satisfactory Academic Progress standards set by Student Financial Services.

-- Provide documentation of any information requested by the Office of Financial Aid.
+- Provide documentation of any information requested by Student Financial Services.

 - Demonstrate financial need (except for Federal Direct Unsubsidized Loan, Federal Direct Parent Loan for Undergraduate Students, and private loans).

 - Certify that student aid will only be used for educational purposes.

 - Must not be in default on a Federal Student Loans or Federal Parent Loan for Undergraduate Students and/or not owe an overpayment from any federal program.